abpanic/Task-Tracker/Building.md

 Double click the script: Now you should be able to double-click the PodomoroTimer.py file to run the script.<br>

 4. (Optional) Create a desktop shortcut.<br>
-Right-click on your desktop and select "Create a new launcher here" or "Create Launcher" (the wording may differ depending on your Ubuntu version).
+Right-click on your desktop and select "Create a new launcher here" or "Create Launcher" (the wording may differ depending on your Ubuntu version).<br>
-In the "Create Launcher" window, fill in the details:
+In the "Create Launcher" window, fill in the details:<br>
 a.
-Type: Select "Application" from the dropdown menu.
+Type: Select "Application" from the dropdown menu.<br>
 b.
-Name: Enter a name for the shortcut, such as "Podomoro Timer".
+Name: Enter a name for the shortcut, such as "Podomoro Timer".<br>
 c.
 Command: Click the "Browse" button and navigate to the location of your PodomoroTimer.py file.
-Select the file and click "Open".
+Select the file and click "Open".<br>
 d.
-(Optional) Icon: Click the icon placeholder to choose an icon for the shortcut.
+(Optional) Icon: Click the icon placeholder to choose an icon for the shortcut.<br>
-Click "OK" or "Create" to create the desktop shortcut.
+Click "OK" or "Create" to create the desktop shortcut.<br>

 With these enhancements, it's now time to work on creating a distributable version of the pilot application.